-3. Objective: Enhance recreational facilities in order to provide additional education and recreation opportunities.
+3. Objective: Enhance recreational facilities in order to provide additional education opportunities, recreation management, and enhance the recreation experience.

-The conservation easement includes outdoor recreation, such as fishing, hiking, camping, picnicking, swimming, and sightseeing, as a BPV to be protected.
-Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's Reserved Rights (Section 7 of the conservation easement), and the landowner's right to make reasonable rules and regulations.
+The conservation easement includes outdoor recreation, such as fishing, hiking and picnicking, as a BPV to be protected.
+Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's Reserved Rights, (Section 7 of the conservation easement) and the landowner's right to make reasonable rules and regulations.

-Land Conservation Commitment I.02-04-026, Appendix E, p.
+1 Land Conservation Commitment I.02-04-026, Appendix E, p.
 38